lvu/firemerge/README.md

 ## My use-case

-Matters get more complicated, as my bank ([Raiffeisen Ukraine](https://raiffeisen.ua/)) doesn't provide any API to get the bank statement;
+Matters get more complicated, as my bank ([Raiffeisen Ukraine](https://raiffeisen.ua/)) doesn't provide any API to get the bank statement; all it has currently is an ability to export a statement it a PDF(!) format.
-and its CSV/XLSX export is terribly incomple.
-So in this project a Selenium-based web scraper is included.
-Of course, it's highly specific to the bank's website.

-The rest is also rather bank-specific, especially the merging part, but it could probably be customized if needed.
+The project is rather bank-specific, especially the merging part, but it could probably be customized if needed.

 In general, you probably won't be able to use this project as is unless your use-case is nearly the same as mine.